Practical information Germany

 Minimum wage in Germany

 Germany, like the Netherlands, also has a statutory minimum hourly wage.
-This legal minimum wage was introduced in Germany in 2015 with an hourly wage of € 8,50 and has been € 12,41 gross since January 2024.
-An increase to € 12,82 is planned in January 2025.
-Read more >>
+This legal minimum wage was introduced in Germany in 2015 with an hourly wage of € 8,50 and is €12.82 gross since January 2025.

+Note: As in most neighbouring countries, a collective agreement or Tarifvertrag may also apply in Germany, with its own salary agreements.
 Incidentally, as a derivative of the minimum wage, Germany also has an income limit for a so-called ‘Minijob’.
 This is a side job where an employee is allowed to earn a maximum amount per month without owing taxes and/or contributions on it.
-This income limit is € 538,- per month as of 1 January 2024.
+This income limit is € 556,- per month as of 1 January 2025.

 National holidays in Germany